 - like lining their toys up in a particular way over and over again

 - like to collect things like twigs, string or balls

 - tightly clutch their favourite objects and become upset if they’re taken away.

 Older children with ASD might have very narrow and intense interests.
 For example, they might be interested in trains, always choosing a toy train over other toys, labelling every train in their surroundings, and insisting on repeatedly watching cartoons or videos that feature trains.
 If they have strong verbal skills, they might talk only about trains.

-Any young child might show behaviours like the ones discussed above at different developmental stages.
-This isn’t necessarily a sign of autism.
+Any young child might behave in the ways listed above at different developmental stages.
+This isn’t necessarily a sign of ASD.
 You know your child better than anyone – the key is to talk to someone if you have any concerns about your child’s development.

-A paediatrician, psychiatrist, psychologist or other trained professional in ASD can diagnose ASD.
-They’ll use a combination of behavioural tests (watching the child play and interact) and interviews with parents about the child’s development.
+A paediatrician, psychiatrist, psychologist or other professional trained in ASD can diagnose ASD.
+They’ll use a combination of behaviour tests (watching the child play and interact) and interviews with parents about the child’s development.